awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Backtrack.md

 1. Choose **Databases**\.

 1. Choose the cluster that you want to modify, and choose **Modify**\.

-1. If backtracking is disabled in the **Backtrack** section, choose **Enable Backtrack**\.
-**Note**
-Currently, you can enable backtracking only for a DB cluster that was created with the Backtrack feature enabled\.
-The **Backtrack **section doesn't appear for a DB cluster that was created with the Backtrack feature disabled\.

 1. For **Target Backtrack window**, modify the amount of time that you want to be able to backtrack\.
 The limit is 72 hours\.
 ![\[Modify Backtrack with console\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-backtrack-modify.png)